 Students may work for The Sagamore, the campus newspaper administered by the School of Journalism in accordance with principles established in the Articles of Operation.
-The newspaper is a state-of-the-art, desktop-published weekly that gives students a full range of opportunities in writing, editing, photography, ad sales, production, graphics, and page design.
-Students have full responsibility for the news-editorial content and may also gain management and marketing experience.
-Most student staff positions are paid.
+The newspaper is a state-of-theart, desktop-published weekly that gives students a full range of opportunities in writing, editing, photography, ad sales, production, graphics, and page design.
+Students have full responsibility for the newseditorial content and may also gain management and marketing experience.
 Students are also encouraged to explore opportunities in the communications market in print, broadcast, public relations, and advertising in Indianapolis.
-The Sagamore is often recognized as the top campus weekly in the state, having won numerous state, regional, and national awards.
+The Sagamore is often recognized as the top campus weekly in the state, having won numerous state, regional, and national awards